markyharris/vestametar/README.md

 Visit https://www.vestaboard.com/ to learn more about the Vestaboard.

-METAR's are weather data for airports around the world.
-They provide pilots with most everything a pilot needs to make go/no-go decisions.
+A METAR is weather data for an airport.
+It provides pilots with most everything a pilot needs to make go/no-go decisions.
 These have been around for a long time and are typically quite cryptic.
 Decoding them and understanding the data is part of learning to fly.
 To learn more about the structure of METAR's visit; https://metar-taf.com/explanation.

-This software was written in Python to function on a Windows computer running Unix or, preferable a Raspberry Pi running Unix.
+This software was written in Python 3 to function on a Windows computer running Unix or, preferably a Raspberry Pi running Unix.
 There are a number of online sites that will host Python scripts as well.
-Examples are PythonAnywhere and Heroku.
+Examples are PythonAnywhere and Heroku, although this hasn't been tested.

 Vestaboard hosts a number of apps that display info on their boards called Vestaboard+.
 Unfortuneatly this is a monthly subscription and I felt that access to these apps should have been included with the high cost of the board.
 So I set about